Palliative Care in Los Angeles

 • Seek professional help or counseling, and talk to a doctor, therapist, or counselor if you feel overwhelmed, depressed, anxious, or suicidal.
 For example, call a helpline, make an appointment, or join a therapy program.

-The fourth step to coping with dementia and supporting loved ones with dementia is to consider the options and benefits of hospice and palliative care for people with advanced dementia.
+The fourth is to consider the options and benefits of hospice and palliative care for people with advanced dementia.
 Hospice and palliative care are specialized types of care that focus on providing comfort, dignity, and quality of life for people with life-limiting illnesses and their families.
-Hospice and palliative care can help manage the symptoms and complications of dementia, such as pain, nausea, infections, etc., and provide emotional, spiritual, and bereavement support for the person with dementia and their family.
+They can help manage the symptoms and complications of dementia, such as pain, nausea, infections, etc., and provide emotional, spiritual, and bereavement support for the person with dementia and their family.

 Hospice and palliative care can be provided in various settings, such as home, hospital, nursing home, or hospice facility, depending on the needs and preferences of the person with dementia and their family.
-Hospice and palliative care can be covered by various sources, such as Medicare, Medicaid, private insurance, or charity, depending on the eligibility and availability of the person with dementia and their family.
+Hospice can be covered by various sources, such as Medicare, Medicaid, private insurance, or charity, depending on the eligibility and availability of the person with dementia and their family.
+Valley View Hospice offers a range of services and programs for people with dementia and their families, such as

 • Home care.
 Home care is a service that provides medical and non-medical care for the person with dementia in their own home by a team of professionals and volunteers, such as nurses, doctors, social workers, chaplains, aides, etc. Home care can help the person with dementia stay comfortable and independent in their familiar environment and reduce the burden and stress for their family.